robotics-4-all/device-app-manager/README.md

 ### RPC Endpoints

 All RPC Endpoints are binded to the `DEFAULT` exchange by default.
+Furthermore, json is used as the serialization middleware, which means that input and output messages are json formatted.

 #### Download Application Service